abinit/abinit/doc/tutorial/eph_intro.md

     In particular, the acoustic sum rule and charge neutrality are always enforced by the EPH code.
     It is responsability of the user to check whether the breaking of these sum rules (always present due to numerical inaccuracies) are reasonable.
-    By the same token, make sure that no vibrational instabilty is present in the phonon spectrum before embarking on big EPH calculations.
+    By the same token, make sure that no vibrational instabilty is present before embarking on big EPH calculations.

 ### Variables for phonon DOS